 Please remember that each person is at a different stage of awareness about various issues and do not assume that people are being malicious if something goes wrong.
-Please correct them or report the issue to the organisers to deal with.
+Correct them when necessary or report any issues to the organisers.

 Privacy & Confidentiality

 Please respect people’s privacy.
-Do not take any photos or recordings of people without their express permission.
-If you believe someone has taken your photo without your permission, you may ask them to delete the image or have someone at the registration desk do it.
+Ask for permission before taking photos or recordings of those around you.
+If you think someone has taken your photo without your permission, you may ask them to delete the image or have someone at the registration desk ask for you.

-Everything shared within workshop rooms (with the exception of information provided by the facilitator) should be treated as completely confidential and not discussed outside of the space (except privately by agreement between those who attended the particular workshop).
-This includes social media.
+Everything shared within workshop rooms, with the exception of information provided by the facilitator, should be treated as completely confidential and not discussed outside of the space without permission.
+This includes on social media.

 This event is fully wheelchair accessible.
 We aim to meet all access requirements noted when booking tickets as far as possible.
-Should there be a queue at registration and you are not able to wait in it, please come directly to the front to the priority chairs and we will register you as soon as possible.
-Should you need any assistance during the event please contact the registration desk.
-Anyone is welcome to leave any activity or workshop at any time for any reason.
+If there is a queue at registration and you are not able to wait, please come to the priority chairs at the front and we will register you as soon as possible.
+Feel free to come to the registration desk at any point if you need assistance, have questions, or would like to chat.

-BiTastic is a family friendly event.
+BiTastic! is a family friendly event.
 The workshop programme is open to all ages except for individual workshops where there may be age restrictions.
-These will be clearly marked in the programme booklet.
-During all times parents are responsible for their own children.
-We will not be providing a children’s play area as no attendees have requested this when asked in the booking form.
+Details about restrictions can be found in the programme booklet.

 Public Bodies and the media